Thank you to all our supporters

 Dear Art For Cure supporters,

-Art For Cure stages one of the most exciting and successful art and sculpture exhibitions in the UK; raising money for national breast cancer research and supporting breast cancer services here in East Anglia.
+Art For Cure stages exciting and successful art and sculpture exhibitions in the UK; raising money for national breast cancer research and supporting breast cancer services here in East Anglia.
 We raise a remarkable amount at our exhibitions and with our ever increasing following of art lovers and team dedication we are really making a difference.

 Following the first and intended 'one-off' exhibition at my home in Suffolk, which raised an unexpected and extraordinary figure of over £100,000 in a weekend, our amazing event team went on to raise a further £175,000 at Glemham Hall in 2016 and £225,000 in May 2018 with over 100 artists and sculptors participating in another spectacular exhibition in the magnificent Elizabethan Hall and gardens, attracting over 10,000 art lovers .

-In June 2017, the Peter Pears gallery in Aldeburgh housed our first 'pop-up' exhibition titled 'She' .
+In June 2017, the Peter Pears gallery in Aldeburgh housed our first 'pop-up' exhibition titled 'She- Aldeburgh' .
 An exciting collection of work from 25 artists, sculptors and ceramicists, all expressing their interpretation of the female form.

-We are presently planning 'She-London' for October 2nd - 6th, 2019 at Bankside Gallery next to Tate Modern as well as a stunning one artists- one sculptor exhibition from nationally acclaimed painter Jelly Green and best-selling sculptorJeremy Moulsdale at the historic and stunning Somerleyton Hall in June.
+We are now hosting this October 2019 'She-London' for Oct 3rd - 6th, 2019 at Bankside Gallery next to Tate Modern following this June’s stunning one artists- one sculptor exhibition, ‘The English Garden’ from nationally acclaimed painter Jelly Green and best-selling sculptorJeremy Moulsdale at the historic and stunning Somerleyton Hall.

 ART FOR CURE DONATIONS SO FAR......